SAP/fosstars-rating-core/docs/oss/security/eclipse/kapua.md

           Value:........N/A
           Confidence:...10.00 out of 10.00
           Based on:...4 features:
-              A set of programming languages:............JAVA, RUBY, JAVASCRIPT, OTHER Does it use AddressSanitizer?..............No
+              A set of programming languages:............JAVA, JAVASCRIPT, OTHER Does it use AddressSanitizer?..............No
               Does it use MemorySanitizer?...............No
               Does it use UndefinedBehaviorSanitizer?....No